-- 94% of patients said the last GP they saw was good at explaining tests and treatments compared to the CCG average of 89% and the national average of 86%. - 97% of patients said the last GP they saw was good at involving them in decisions about their care compared to the national average of 82%. - 97% of patients said the last nurse they saw was good at involving them in decisions about their care compared to the national average of 85%.
+- 87% of patients said the last GP they saw was good at explaining tests and treatments compared to the CCG average of 87% and the national average of 86%. - 84% of patients said the last GP they saw was good at involving them in decisions about their care compared to CCG average of 83% and the national average of 82%. - 96% of patients said the last nurse they saw was good at involving them in decisions about their care compared to the CCG average of 89% and national average of 85%.